 Kristen Hackett is an activist, scholar, and educator working towards decolonized, anti-racist, and just urban futures in New York City.
-She is an executive committee member of the Justice For All Coalition (JFAC), a volunteer-based community group whose roots, base and leadership are in the public housing communities of Western Queens.
+She is an executive committee member of the Justice For All Coalition (JFAC), a volunteer-based community group comprised of neighbors advocating and organizing around just futures for all in western Queens.
+Our roots, base and leadership are in the local public housing communities.

-Previously, Kristen has taught psychology courses at John Jay College (CUNY) and The New School.
+Previously, Kristen has taught psychology courses at John Jay College (CUNY) and The New School and urban studies courses at Queens College (CUNY).
 She has also held other leadership positions, including the Chair and Chair-elect of the Graduate Student Committee of the Society for the Psychological Study of Social Issues (SPSSI), program representative and at-large representative for the Doctoral and Graduate Students’ Council (DSC) at The Graduate Center and member of the executive committee of the doctoral program in which she is pursuing her degree.

-Lastly, Kristen has published in relation to past research – in Housing Studies on community land trusts, carried out with Dr. Susan Saegert and the Housing Environments Research Group (HERG) and in New Political Science on participatory budgeting in Queens with Dr. Ron Hayduk (a book chapter is also forthcoming).
-She also published a short piece arguing for community understandings of displacement in Shelterforce.
+Additionally, Kristen has published in relation to past research – in Housing Studies on community land trusts, carried out with Dr. Susan Saegert and the Housing Environments Research Group (HERG) and in New Political Science on participatory budgeting in Queens with Dr. Ron Hayduk (a book chapter is also forthcoming).
+She also published a short piece arguing for community understandings of displacement in Shelterforce and multiple op-eds on housing and development in New York and western Queens in City Limits.
 These are in addition to multiple reports and statements Kristen has written in her role with JFAC.
 The diversity of her writings speaks to her commitment to writing for multiple audiences and publics.